Shipped and Live

 Some backend refund policies (e.g., eligibility for wallet based on payment mode) were hardcoded and could not be changed during the scope of this redesign, limiting flexibility in default behavior or automation.

-Final Design focused on Discoverability, User Persuasion and Clarity of conyent
+Final Design focused on Discoverability, User Persuasion and Clarity of content

 Challenges during the project